Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Pictures

 + There's nothing wrong with including images in documents, but their size.
-Also, markdown on Git won't support goodies like linkable picture areas or images in pop-ups.
+Also, markdown on Git won't support goodies like linkable picture areas, images in pop-ups, or big icons.

 ### Pictograms / Symbols